alainwolf/roll.urown.net/server/ssh-server.rst

     server.example.net.
 IN SSHFP 1 2 466b................................e409

-The first line shows the SHA-1 fingerprint and the second line the SHA-256 fingeprint of our RSA key.
+The first line shows the SHA-1 fingerprint and the second line the SHA-256 fingerprint of our RSA key.

 If you use PowerDNS server with the  :doc:`Poweradmin web interface